stellameilisa/stellameilisa/README.md

 ## Hi, I'm Stella 👋

-I do some code here and currently learning neural nets.
+I do some code here..

 <!--
 **stellameilisa/stellameilisa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.